hhursev/recipe-scrapers/docs/getting-started/examples.md

 ### Core Methods

-These methods must be available for all supported websites:
+These methods are available for all the supported websites:

 !!! warning "Under Construction"
     This documentation section is currently being updated and improved.